Evizero/AugmentorDeprecated.jl/docs/tutorials/augmentation.rst

 handwritten digits [MNIST1998]_.
 Our input image clearly represents its associated label "6".
-If we were to use the transformation :class:`Rotate180` in our augmentation pipeline for the this type of images, we would end up with the image on the right side.
+If we were to use the transformation :class:`Rotate180` in our augmentation pipeline for this type of images, we could end up with the situation depicted by the image on the right side.

 .. code-block:: julia